Philip Noel-Baker

 Noel-Baker is the only person to have won an Olympic medal and received a Nobel Prize.
 He was a Labour Member of Parliament (UK) for 36 years, serving from 1929 to 1931 and again from 1936 to 1970, serving in several ministerial offices and the cabinet.
-He became a life peer in 1977.
+He was created a life peer in 1977.

-Early life and athletic career
+Early life and education

-Baker was born in Brondesbury Park, London, the sixth of seven children of the Canadian-born Quaker, Joseph Allen Baker and the Scottish-born Elizabeth Balmer Moscrip.
-His father had moved to England in 1876 to establish a manufacturing business and served as a Progressive member of the London County Council from 1895 to 1906 and as a Liberal member of the House of Commons for East Finsbury from 1905 to 1918.
+Baker was born 1 November 1889 on in Brondesbury Park, London, England, the sixth of seven children of Canadian-born Quaker Allen Baker and the Scottish-born Elizabeth Balmer Moscrip.
+His father had moved to England in 1876 to establish a manufacturing business, and served as a Progressive member of the London County Council from 1895 to 1906, and as a Liberal member of the House of Commons for East Finsbury from 1905 to 1918.

-Baker was educated at Ackworth School, Bootham School, and then in the US at the Quaker-associated Haverford College in Pennsylvania.
-He studied at King's College, Cambridge, from 1908 to 1912.
-As well as being an excellent student, obtaining a second in Part I history and a first in Part II economics, he was President of the Cambridge Union Society in 1912 and President of the Cambridge University Athletic Club from 1910 to 1912.
+Baker was educated at Quaker independent schools: Ackworth School in the West Riding of Yorkshire and Bootham School in York.
+He studied in the United States at the Quaker-associated Haverford College in Pennsylvania.
+Returning to England, he studied at King's College, Cambridge, from 1908 to 1912, obtaining a second in Part I of the history tripos and a first in Part II economics.
+In addition to his academic endeavours, he was President of the Cambridge Union Society in 1912 and President of the Cambridge University Athletic Club from 1910 to 1912.

+Athletic career

 He was a competitor in the Olympic Games as a middle-distance runner, both before and after the First World War, representing Great Britain in the 800 metres and 1500 metres at the 1912 Olympic Games in Stockholm.
 He reached the final of the 1500 metres, won by his fellow countryman Arnold Jackson.
-At the 1920 Summer Olympics in Antwerp Baker was captain of the British track team and carried the team's flag.
-He won his first race in the 800 metres, but then concentrated on the 1500 metres, taking the silver medal behind his teammate Albert Hill.
+At the 1920 Summer Olympics in Antwerp, Baker was captain of the British track team and carried the team's flag.
+He won his first-round race in the 800 metres, but then concentrated on the 1500 metres, taking the silver medal behind his teammate Albert Hill.
 He was captain again at the 1924 Summer Olympics in Paris, but did not compete.

+Academic career and military service

 Baker's early career was as an academic.
+Following his graduation from the University of Cambridge in 1912, he was awarded the Whewell Scholarship in international law.
+In 1914, he was appointed as vice-principal of Ruskin College, Oxford, then an adult education establishment for working class men which is not part of the University of Oxford.
+In 1915, he was elected a fellow of King's College, Cambridge, his alma mater.

-In 1914 he was appointed as vice-principal of Ruskin College, Oxford, and in 1915 was elected a fellow at King's College, Cambridge.
-During World War I, he organised and led the Friends' Ambulance Unit attached to the fighting front in France (1914–1915), and was then, as a conscientious objector from 1916, adjutant of the First British Ambulance Unit for Italy, in association with the British Red Cross (1915–1918), for which he received military medals from the UK, France and Italy.
+During the First World War, Baker organised and led the Friends' Ambulance Unit attached to the fighting front in France (1914–1915), and was then, as a conscientious objector from 1916, adjutant of the First British Ambulance Unit for Italy, in association with the British Red Cross (1915–1918), for which he received military medals from the UK, France and Italy.